Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-dashboard.md

 ![Adding a plot to the Dashboard](./images/plot-to-dashboard.gif)

-::: tip
+::: tip Tip
-**Tip:** You can click on panels with plots to load the plot into your plot view.
+You can click on panels with plots to load the plot into your plot view.
 :::

 ## Measurements